loctet/TRAC/README.md

-# TRAC (Transition-based Reachability Analysis for Contracts)
+# INTRODUCTION

-TRAC is a powerful tool for analyzing and verifying Distributed Abstract Finite State Machine (DAFSM) specifications.
-It provides both command-line and web-based interfaces for validating the well-formedness of coordination protocols and smart contracts.
+TRAC is a tool designed to enhance the development and verification of coodination protocols.
+It focuses on analyzing the well-formedness of DAFSMs, ensuring the consistency of the model.
+This tool is instrumental in identifying potential issues early in the development lifecycle, making it a valuable asset for developers and researchers aiming to validate the logical consistency within a protocol.

 ## Features

-- **DAFSM Validation**: Checks well-formedness of DAFSM specifications including:
+- **DAFSM Validation**: Checks well-formedness of DAFSM specifications[(The full paper)](https://link.springer.com/chapter/10.1007/978-3-031-62697-5_13) including :
   - Participant consistency
   - Non-determinism
   - Action consistency